STAT545-UBC/STAT545-UBC-original-website/block007_first-use-rmarkdown.md

 You'll develop your own mojo soon, but this should give you your first successful R Markdown experience.

+Git people: keep making periodic commits.
+It's probably better to err on the side of "too often" instead of "too seldom" at this point.

 ### Step 6: Publish your report

 If you've been making HTML, you can put that up on the web somewhere, email to your collaborator, whatever.